gokulm/BoltOn/docs/data.md

         }
     }

-**Note:** While using any property in CosmosDb query, make sure propertyname matches exactly as it is in stored in the document collection.
+**Note:** While using any property in CosmosDb query, make sure property name matches exactly as it is in stored in the document collection.